Pesky flies can start invading your home and outdoor spaces.

 An inexpensive way to eliminate flies is to hang sticky traps around the house.
 You can buy these traps in most garden shops or online.

-Homemade ones will also work well using a sticky substance and pieces of cardboard or thick paper.
-Blue seems to be the most useful color to attract these pests [1].
+Homemade ones will also work well, using a sticky substance and pieces of cardboard or thick paper.
+Sticky traps, especially yellow or blue ones, can help catch various fly and other flying insect species [2].

 4. Apple Cider Vinegar

-There are two easy methods to trap flies using apple cider vinegar (ACV).
+There are two easy methods for trapping flies with apple cider vinegar (ACV).
 Fruit flies are especially attracted to these traps.

-To get rid of flies in the house with apple cider vinegar, pour some into a jam jar or bottle.
+To get rid of flies in the house, pour some apple cider vinegar into a jar or bottle.
 Next, cover the container with a clear plastic sheet or film.

 Alternatively, pour about a cup of cider vinegar into a shallow bowl and add a little dish soap.